athirazizi/RayTracing/README.md

 # 01 Setting up the project

-## 1.1 Using the Walnup App Template
+## 1.1 Using the Walnut App Template

 [Walnut](https://github.com/TheCherno/WalnutAppTemplate) is an application development framework which will act as the base of the project.